San Fernando, Pampanga, Philippines

-Nearly everyone of Peter's platoon that had survived the march now knew Peter's plan for returning to American forces with Japanese attack plans.
+Nearly everyone in Peter’s platoon that had survived the march now knew Peter’s plan.
 They were all gathered together, tired and afraid, as men before them were herded onto rail cars to be sent to Japanese prison camps.
-Thankfully, the generous officer, Saburo Masaki, had given the soldiers enough sustenance to stage their plan.
+Thankfully, the generous officer, Saburō Masaki, had given the soldiers enough sustenance to stage their plan.

-To Peter's left were Isko, the Filipino gunner who acquired the documents in the first place, and Hilario, a technician from Isko's squad with a knack for flying and operating military equipment.
-To his right was Private Anton Johnson, fearful for Peter's suicidal proposition.
+To Peter’s left were Isko, the Filipino gunner who acquired the documents in the first place, and Hilario, a technician from Isko’s squad with a knack for flying and operating military equipment.
+To his right was Private Wesley Johnson, anxious after hearing Peter’s suicidal proposition.

-“You really think this is going to work?
-After your last plan?”
+“You really think this is going to work?”

-“We got fed didn't we?
+“My last plan worked, didn’t it?
 Trust me, this is our only shot at getting these plans out of here.
-And once we are back with American forces, we will come find you guys.”
+And once we are back with American forces, they will come find you guys.”

 “Three men against the whole fuckin’ IJA?”

-“If our plan goes through smoothly, they won't even notice we've left.”
+“If our plan goes smoothly, they won’t even notice we’ve left.”

 “Yeah, if.
 I can’t see the future, but we have no other choice.
 Don’t worry about me.
 I’ve got Isko and his buddy Hilario.
 They say he’s the best pilot on this island, and with a name like Hilario, I’m sure we’ll be well entertained.”

-Ahead at the train station, a man is high-ranking officer fatigues sat atop his horse, conversing with Saburo.
+Ahead at the train station, a man in high-ranking officer fatigues sat atop his horse, conversing with Saburō.
 The officer was guiding some men from the march into a line towards the train car furthest in the back, while a majority stayed in the straight path towards the front-most car.
-The men the officer chose to send to the rear car seemed almost random, and while the front cars were packed tightly, shoulder-to-shoulder, the rear car was sparse and open for the few men on board.
+The men the officer chose to send to the rear car seemed almost random, and while the front cars were packed tightly, shoulder-to-shoulder, the rear car was sparse and open for the few men on-board.
 Unlike the other gray cars, it was painted a dark shade of red, and the side marked with more Japanese symbols than the others.
-In Roman numbers, however, it was written '731'.
+The numbers ‘731 ’ were painted on the door.

-Peter could see Anton was nervous and unsure of himself, his hands clenching and eyes blinking rapidly.
+Peter could see Wesley was nervous and unsure of himself, his hands clenched and eyes blinking rapidly.

-“Oh, please, worried about you Pete?
-I'm just worried how the Corporal is going to take it when you actually succeed.
-He's gonna flip.”
+“Oh, please, worried about you?
+I’m just worried how the Corporal is going to take it when you actually pull this off.
+He’s gonna flip.”

 Ahead in the line, the officer atop the horse was barking orders at an American being sent to the rear car who was begging to be sent with the others.